myhumankit/Image2Touch/README.md

 1. Create a python virtual environment with `conda env create -f env.yml`
 2. Open the new virtual environment with `conda activate image2touch`.

-### How to run the GUI
+### How to run the tool from python
 1. Create a python virtual environment as explained in the previous section
 2. Open the virtual environment with `conda activate image2touch`.
-3. Inside this new environment, launch `python main.py`
+3. Inside this new environment, run the tool with `python main.py`

-### How to setup run and debug for VSCode
-1. Create a python virtual environment as explained previously
-2. Create a file named ".env", and inside define PYTHONPATH pointing to your environment, for example : `PYTHONPATH="C:\[...]\mhk\python.exe"`

 ### How to build the executable (Windows)
 1. Create a python virtual environment as explained previously